Home / Practice Areas / Accessory Dwelling Units & illegal units

-Legal issues surrounding Accessory Dwelling Units
+Attorneys handling a myriad of issues surrounding Accessory Dwelling Units & illegal units

 Rent and eviction controls

 Tenants who reside in illegal units are still protected by local ordinances.
-Disgruntled renters can sue the landlord for all manner of causes including breach of contract, wrongful eviction, retaliation, and fraud.
+Disgruntled renters can sue the landlord for all manner of causes, including breach of contract, wrongful eviction, retaliation, and fraud.

 The Certificate of Occupancy is critical

-Without one, it is illegal to rent out the unit or collect rent, even if the ADU is in pristine condition.
+Without one, it is illegal to rent out the unit or collect rent, even if the unit is in pristine condition.
 Do you want to maintain the status quo with a tenant renting an illegal unit and hope the relationship doesn’t sour, or bring the unit up to code compliance and get the city’s permission to rent?

 When additional living space cannot be converted to an ADU, the owner can enter into a roommate arrangement